 A significant component of DPW’s Annual Roadway Resurfacing Program is community outreach.
 To better understand community priorities, DPW solicited input from community planning and sponsor groups to assist in identifying road resurfacing needs specific to each community.
-DPW’s annual roadway resurfacing program included input from all 26 community/sponsor groups to develop our annual roadway resurfacing program.
-The input received from the communities will be routinely updated and used by DPW to develop subsequent years of the program.
+DPW’s annual roadway resurfacing program included input from all 26 community/sponsor groups to develop the annual roadway resurfacing program.
+The input received from the communities is used by staff to assist in the development of subsequent years of the program.

 DPW must respond to unforeseen occurrences such as natural disasters, public safety emergencies, and other changes that could affect future project funding availability.
-Unexpected changes in DPW’s annual program may be necessary to accommodate changing needs throughout the County, but the resurfacing program presented here is our estimate of the projects DPW plans to accomplish in the next few years.
+Unexpected changes in DPW’s annual program may be necessary to accommodate changing needs throughout the County, but the resurfacing program presented here is anticipated projects DPW plans to accomplish in the next few years.

 DPW’S PROGRAM GOAL

-DPW's goal is to identify the most effective means to properly maintain our County roads and keep them safe and passable for our residents and visitors.
-Maintenance engineers continuously survey roads in our annual program to determine the most cost effective and appropriate surface treatments to apply.
+DPW's goal is to identify the most effective means to properly maintain the County roads and keep them safe and passable for the residents and roadway users.
+DPW’s engineers continuously survey roads for the annual program to determine the most cost effective and appropriate surface treatments to apply.
 These surface treatments can range from a simple slurry seal to a more significant removal and replacement of the entire asphalt surface.
-Once our field work is complete, more specifics will be provided here on this website to identify the type of surface treatments DPW will use for each individual road segment.
+Once the field work is complete, more specifics will be provided here on this website to identify the type of surface treatments DPW will use for each individual road segment.

 DPW’s annual resurfacing program will be routinely updated as the plan further evolves.
 Currently, DPW has prepared project lists of road segments for future year(s) and they are included on this site.
 Typically, construction for each year of road maintenance projects occurs in the warmer summer months.

-DPW is sharing the project lists that include specific street names with limits of proposed work with utility companies and adjacent cities to ensure proactive coordination of construction projects between our agencies.
-This effort will reduce premature damage to our roads through avoidable utility pavement cuts and will improve the service life of the pavement.
+DPW is sharing the project lists that include specific street names with limits of proposed work with utility companies and adjacent cities to ensure proactive coordination of construction projects between the agencies.
+This effort will reduce premature damage to the public roads through avoidable utility pavement cuts and will improve the service life of the pavement.

 Thank you for always watching out for DPW crews and equipment working to keep our roadways – and you - safe.